Google Checkout’s Upcoming Closure

 - It can be challenging and frustrating to speak to a representative of PayPal’s customer service department

-- Easy integration with Twitter and Facebook (meaning you can make more sales on your Facebook page)
+- Seamless integration with Twitter and Facebook

-- They have higher fees than PayPal
+- Fees are higher than PayPal

-- There are only two shipping settings
+- Limited shipping settings

 This is Google’s venture into the mobile payment sector.
 The challenge lies in whether Google and its partners can craft a mobile payment system that’s both efficient and suitable.